About the Author, J.X. Mason

 A Message from Our Author, J.X.
 Mason

-“On a personal level, this Book is the capstone to my successful twelve-step journey out of alcoholism and depression.
+“On a personal level, this Book is the capstone to my ten-year AA journey out of alcoholic addiction.
 The Book’s spiritual practices continue to guide me during my years of sobriety, keeping me in contact with my Higher Power, which I call Continuing Creation.”
-“I hope will enjoy reading our Book and my Blog!
+“I hope will enjoy reading our Book and my Blog Posts!
 Very truly yours, — J.X.
 Mason.”

 Listed by year of publication: